fmalmeida/ngs-preprocess/docs/quickstart.rst

 Afterwards
 ----------

-Now you can used these datasets to, for example, assemble a genome.

-For this, check `MpGAP <https://mpgap.readthedocs.io/en/latest/index.html>`_ out that we've developed for assembling reads from Illumina, Pacbio and Oxford Nanopore sequencing platforms.
+Now you can used these datasets to, for example, assemble and annotate a genome.
+For this, check out the `MpGAP <https://mpgap.readthedocs.io/en/latest/index.html>`_ and `Bacannot <https://bacannot.readthedocs.io/en/latest/index.html>`_ pipelines that we've developed for such tasks.